jun7/wyeb/README.md

                                           and black list are added to whiteblack.conf 0 - A          : addblacklist           : URIs loaded
 4 - e          : textlink               : For textarea in insert mode
-0 - (null)     : set                    : Use 'set:' + arg section of main.conf
+0 - (null)     : set                    : Use 'set:' + arg section of main.conf.
+This toggles
 0 - (null)     : set2                   : Not toggle
+0 - (null)     : setstack               : arg == NULL ? remove last : add set without checking duplicate
 0 - (null)     : new                    :
 0 - (null)     : newclipboard           : Open [arg + ' ' +] clipboard text
                                           in a new window.